enterprisemodules/ora_profile/REFERENCE.md

 It also contains the definition of the required `Opatch` version.

 When these customizations aren't enough, you can replace the class with your own class.
 See [ora_profile::database](./database.html) for an explanation on how to do this.

+Also check the set of [common parameters](./common) that is passed to this class.

 --++--